NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_NX_v2.0.md

 <h2>Introduction</h2>

-This document describes how to set up the EGX Stack Version 2.0 on the following devices to enable the deployment of AI applications via Helm charts from NGC.
+This document describes how to set up the EGX Stack Version 2.0 on a Jetson Xavier NX DevKit to enable the deployment of AI applications via Helm charts from NGC.

-1. Jetson Xavier
-2. Jetston Xavier NX DevKit (32GB)

 The final environment will include: